 It is a prerequisite for next generation data centers that computing resources are available on-demand and that they are utilized in an optimum fashion.
 One of the most important steps towards building such systems is to automate the process of designing and thereafter monitoring systems for meeting higher level business goals.
-These are intriguing but difficult tasks in IT automation.
-In this paper, we propose SLA decomposition approach that combines performance modeling with performance profiling to solve this problem by translating high level goals to more manageable low-level sub-goals.
-These sub-goals feature several low level system and application level attributes and metrics that are used for creating an efficient design to meet high level SLAs.
+[13] T. Kelley.
+"Detecting Performance Anomalies in Global These are intriguing but difficult tasks in IT automation.
+In this paper, we propose an SLA decomposition approach that combines performance modeling with performance profiling to solve this problem by translating high level goals to more manageable low-level sub-goals.
+These subgoals feature several low level system and application level attributes and metrics which are used for creating an efficient design to meet high level SLAs.
 We have built a testbed to validate our methodology using a number of multi-tier business applications.
 The evaluation results show the efficacy of our approach.

-In the future, we will investigate how the current approach can be generalized to support different enterprise applications and composed web services running on heterogeneous platforms.
+In the future work, we are planning to investigate how to create a generic approach that can be applied in the context of a large number of enterprise applications and composed web services running on a heterogeneous platform.
 We are also planning to look at other system and application level metrics in addition to CPU usage.